SN 2019odp: A Massive Oxygen-Rich Type Ib Supernova: Analysis

-Zooming in on the time-period around discovery (see \autoref{fig:lc:early}) shows that the initial lightcurve evolution for \supernova{2019odp} is more consistent with a plateau than with an exponential rise.
-This behaviour is seen in both the $g$ and $r$ band ($i$-band data has too low cadence).
-Comparing the $r$- and $g$-band lightcurves between \supernova{2019odp} and \supernova{2008D}, which is another supernova that showed signs of an early plateau or a shock cooling peak, the bump appears at roughly the same relative phase (possibly slightly earlier in \supernova{2019odp}) and is fainter in \supernova{2019odp} than in \supernova{2008D}.
-The bump is $\sim 1\,$mag fainter in $r$ band, $\sim 2\,$mag fainter in $i$ band and $\sim 3\,$mag fainter in the $g$ band.
-We estimate the absolute plateau magnitude for \supernova{2019odp} to be $-14.48_{-0.21}^{+0.24}\,$mag in $g$ band, $-14.23_{-0.19}^{+0.20}\,$mag in $r$ band and $-13.69_{-0.28}^{+0.28}\,$mag in the $i$ band.
+Zooming in on the time period around the discovery (Fig. \ref{fig:lc:early}) shows that the initial light curve evolution for \supernova{2019odp} is more consistent with a plateau than with an exponential rise.
+This behaviour is seen in both the $g$ and $r$ bands ($i$-band data has too low cadence).
+Comparing the absolute $r$- and $g$-band light curves between \supernova{2019odp} and \supernova{2008D} (see inset in Fig. \ref{fig:ana:evo:lc}), which is another supernova that showed signs of an early plateau or a shock cooling peak, the bump appears at roughly the same relative phase and is marginally fainter in \supernova{2019odp} than in \supernova{2008D} (when taking distance uncertainty into account, the difference is not statistically significant).
+This in stark contrast to iPTF13bvn, which shows no early feature down to a limit several magnitudes deeper.
+We estimate the absolute plateau magnitude for \supernova{2019odp} to be $-16.27_{-0.36}^{+0.34}\,$mag in the $g$ band and $-16.16_{-0.33}^{+0.32}\,$mag in the $r$ band.
+For \supernova{2019odp}, this is about $1.9\,$mag fainter than the peak magnitude, while for \supernova{2008D} the difference is only about $1\,$mag, and for iPTF13bvn the difference is more than $2\,$mag in the $g$ band and more than $3\,$mag in $r$ band.